Geographical Information

 Labour Migration

 Zimbabwe has a long history of labour migration.
-Besides being a sender, and a transit country for labour migrants, Zimbabwe is also a receiver of migrant labour – especially from Malawi, Mozambique, and South Africa.
-According to IOM (2020) a labour migration report estimated that there were 78,000 migrant labour workers in Zimbabwe constituting 37.7% of the total migrant population in Zimbabwe.
-In an attempt to protect migrant workers, both in Zimbabwe and Zimbabwean living and working abroad, the government initiated the National Labour Migration Policy (NLMP) of Zimbabwe.
-Despite the progressive nature of the NLMP, Zimbabwe is yet to ratify the International Labour Organisation (ILO) Convention 97 on migration for Labour and 143 on Migrant Workers Supplementary Provision.
+Besides being a sending and a transit country for labour migrants, Zimbabwe is also a receiver of migrant labour – especially from Malawi, Mozambique, and South Africa.
+According to IOM (2020), a labour migration report estimated that there were 78,000 migrant labour workers in Zimbabwe - constituting 37.7% of the total migrant population in Zimbabwe.
+In an attempt to protect migrant workers both in Zimbabwe and Zimbabweans living and working abroad, the government initiated the National Labour Migration Policy (NLMP) of Zimbabwe.
+Despite the progressive nature of the NLMP, Zimbabwe is yet to ratify the International Labour Organisation (ILO) Convention 97 on Migration for Labour and 143 on Migrant Workers Supplementary Provision.

 Human Trafficking

-Zimbabwe is a tier 2 country in the Trafficking in Person (TIP) report.
+Zimbabwe is a Tier 2 country in the Trafficking in Person (TIP) report.
 Despite its efforts in combating trafficking, Zimbabwe does not fully meet the minimum standards for the elimination of trafficking.
-For example, the draft amendments to the 2014 trafficking in Persons Act to bring the law in line with international standards by 2020 is not yet ratified, and the government failed to provide adequate funding to its NGOs partners on which it relied to provide protective protection services to victims of human trafficking (US Department of State, 2020).
-According to the United States Department of States Trafficking in Person Report (TPR), 2021, “Zimbabwe is a source, transit, and destination country for men, women, and children trafficked for forced labour and sexual exploitation”.
+For example, the draft amendments to the 2014 Trafficking in Persons Act to bring the law in line with international standards by 2020 is not yet ratified, and the government failed to provide adequate funding to its NGOs partners on which it relied to provide protective protection services to victims of human trafficking (US Department of State, 2022).
+According to the United States Department of States Trafficking in Person Report (TPR) (2023), “Zimbabwe is a source, transit, and destination country for men, women, and children trafficked for forced labour and sexual exploitation”.
 In Zimbabwe, children and adults are exploited in sex trafficking and forced labour, especially in agriculture, forestry, and fishing, and also in domestic services and mining (Ibid).
-With the closure of schools because of the covid-19 pandemic and the worsening economic situation in Zimbabwe, there was a spike in child sex trafficking and child labour.
+With the closure of schools because of the COVID-19 pandemic and the worsening economic situation in Zimbabwe, there was a spike in child sex trafficking and child labour.
 Certain traditional practices, for example, replacing brides for deceased family members and avenging the spirit of a murdered relative, rendered young girls vulnerable to forced labour and sex trafficking (Ibid).
-Out of Zimbabwe, traffickers use false promises of legitimate employment opportunities, and scholarship schemes and lure Zimbabwean adults and children into sex trafficking and forced labour in South Africa, Iraq, Kenya, Kuwait, Saudi Arabia, Uganda, United Kingdom, and Ireland (Ibid).
+Out of Zimbabwe, traffickers use false promises of legitimate employment opportunities, and scholarship schemes and lure Zimbabwean adults and children into sex trafficking and forced labour in South Africa, Iraq, Kenya, Kuwait, Saudi Arabia, Uganda, the United Kingdom, and Ireland (Ibid).
+The US Department of State report also indicates that the government reported investigating seven trafficking cases - three cases related to forced labour and four cases related to sex trafficking, and the government initiated the prosecution of four suspects.
+The victims of human trafficking are referred for care to NGOs and international organisations - where they are provided with shelter, food, medical treatment, family reunification and reintegration, counselling, and income-generating assistance (Ibid).

 Remittances